stuttter/wp-term-order/README.md

 # WP Term Order

 Sort taxonomy terms.
-This is a adapted fork from JJJ by RamonFincken.
+This is an adapted fork from JJJ by RamonFincken.
 This fork uses the WP Core `term_order` column in the `terms` table, instead of creating a new colum in the `wp_term_taxonomy` table.

 WP Term Order allows users to order any visible category, tag, or taxonomy term numerically, providing a customized order for their taxonomy terms.